Ready to take on the second phase of your media library clean-up? This involves documenting usage rights of each of your images.

 Here are some basic elements that I encourage when setting up a digital library:

 Maintain a Photography Permission Form (Word or pdf) (detail sheet) on each image or set of images from a given photographer or photo shoot.
-Keep these in a file or in a binder in your office.
+Keep these scanned forms as a digital file and in a binder in your office.
 On each sheet list:

 - You may opt to create a standard set of shortcut initials for each of your places as long as you keep a legend or key for what each means.
 See SP and Tr above.